Generative Modeling of Weights: Generalization or Memorization?: Can Generative Models Be Used to Store the Weight Datasets?

 \section{Can Generative Models Be Used to Store the Weight Datasets?}

-Since the generative models of weights we studied are primarily memorizing the training datasets, one might speculate whether this property could be used to store the dataset in an alternative way.
+\citet{hegde2023generating} showed that diffusion models can be used to compress and store the weights of an archive of policy networks trained via Quality Diversity Reinforcement Learning (QD-RL), and enable flexible selection of specific behaviors from the policy archive.
+Since the generative models of weights we studied are primarily memorizing their training datasets, one might speculate whether this property could be used to compress and store the weight dataset in an alternative way.

 To explore this possibility, we generate 20K checkpoints from HyperDiffusion and match each to its nearest training checkpoint.
 We note that only 129 (4.69\%) out of 2749 training checkpoints are not replicated in generated checkpoints.
 Similarly, for G.pt, 4872 (47.63\%) out of 10228 training checkpoints are not replicated in 50K generated checkpoints.
 These results suggest that generative models can indeed recover a substantial portion of the training weights.